 If you're out of work, you can apply for unemployment insurance either online or at a Georgia Department of Labor Career Center.

 Yes.
-When you file your claim, you can choose to have state and federal taxes withheld from your checks.
-At the end of the calendar year the Department of Labor will send you a 1099-G form showing how much money you received in benefits and how much money you put aside to pay taxes.
-In April, you'll file this form along with your income taxes.
+When you file your claim, you can choose to have state and federal taxes withheld from your benefit payments.
+At the end of the calendar year, the Georgia Department of Labor will send you a 1099-G form showing how much money you received in benefits and how much money you put aside to pay taxes.

 Source: Georgia Department of Labor.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.